EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Pure listener: member of a multicast group that is configured as listener and never replies back to multicasters after receiving multicast messages.

-* Group request: multicast CoAP request message sent by a multicaster in the group to all listeners in the group through multicast IP.
+* Group request: multicast CoAP request message sent by a multicaster in the group to all listeners in the group through multicast IP, unless otherwise specified.

 * Source authentication: evidence that a received message in the group originated from a specifically identified group member.
 This also provides assurances that the message was not tampered with either by a different group member or by a non-group member.